1-8192/stitch-in-time/README.md

 #Installation Instructions

 1. clone the repository to your local setup.
-2. npm install the dependencies
+2. In the backend directory bundle install the gems, create the DB and migrate seed data.
+3. Run the rails server backend.
-3. Open the index.html file in your browser.
+4. Open the index.html file from the frontend folder in your browser.
-4. Enjoy!
+5. Enjoy!

 #Authors